xonxoi/portlet-spring/README.md

 # portlet-spring
 My first portlet using spring framework to perform some basic functions.

-#Build
+# Build
-You can build this project easily by using Maven 3.0 then run: mvn clean install
+You can build this project easily by using Maven 3.0 then run: \n mvn clean install

-war file will be outputed and is able to deploy on sitevision
+War file will be outputed and is able to deploy on sitevision